yben1212/younessbenkhijja_phpcrudecrud/README.md

 # Ahmad and Co.

-### PHP Web Application
+## PHP Web Application

 # About

-This is a basic dynamic HTML application built with PHP and MySQL/MariaDB.
+This repository contains a lightweight dynamic web application developed using PHP and MariaDB/MySQL.
+It provides a simple and extensible foundation for managing employee data through a browser based interface.

 ## Features

 Create, read, update, and delete employee records Dynamic server-side and client-side web pages
-Basic API endpoints that return data in JSON format Python API client examples using the requests module Real-time page updates using AJAX
+API endpoints that return data in JSON format
+Python API client examples using the requests module Real-time page updates using AJAX

 ## Environment Requirements

-PHP (7.x or 8.x)
+PHP 7.x or 8.x
 MariaDB or MySQL
 Apache or compatible web server
-A configured credentials.php file (see below)
+A configured credentials.php file

 ## Setup and Configuration